 Doppler Effect - Definition, Formula, Examples, Uses, FAQs

 The Doppler Effect is a fascinating phenomenon observed when the source of a sound or light wave moves relative to an observer, leading to a change in the perceived frequency of the wave.
-Named after the Austrian physicist Christian Doppler, who first proposed it in 1842, this effect is commonly experienced in everyday life.
-For instance, when an ambulance with a blaring siren speeds past you, the pitch of the siren appears higher as it approaches and lower as it moves away.
-This shift in frequency isn't just limited to sound; it's also critical in astronomy for measuring the speed and direction of distant stars and galaxies.
-The Doppler Effect is also used in radar technology, medical imaging, and even in determining the velocity of blood flow in arteries, making it a crucial concept with wide-ranging real-life applications.
-In this article, we will discuss the concept of the Doppler Effect with solved examples.
+The Doppler Effect is used in radar technology, medical imaging, and even in determining blood flow velocity in arteries.
+In this article, we will discuss what is Doppler Effect class 11, the Doppler effect in light, redshift, and blueshift, the Doppler effect formula, application of Doppler effect with solved examples.

-The Doppler Effect is the change in the frequency or wavelength of a wave in relation to an observer who is moving relative to the wave source.
-It occurs when the source of the wave (such as sound, light, or other types of waves) and the observer are in motion relative to each other.
+Doppler effect definition: The Doppler Effect is the change in the frequency or wavelength of a wave about an observer who is moving relative to the wave source.
+It occurs when the source of the wave (such as sound, light, or other waves) and the observer are in motion relative to each other.

 Whenever there is a relative motion between a source of sound and the listener, the apparent frequency/wavelength of sound heard by the listener is different from the actual frequency/wavelength of sound emitted by the source.